Kandos, New South Wales: Company town

 James Dawson, local surveyor and landowner, was contracted by the cement company to survey the first town subdivision and most subdivisions thereafter.
 At the first land sale at Kandos on 14 August 1915, 200 business and residential sites were auctioned.
 Local pastoralist Hunter White of Havilah paid an exceptionally high price of £2700 for land set aside for a hotel on the corner of Angus Avenue and White Crescent.
 The land attracted that price because the company put a caveat on all land titles, to prevent the building of another hotel.
-White, a large investor in the company and soon to be a company director, later onsold to Tooth & Company.
+White, a large investor in the company and soon to be a company director, later onsold to Tooth & Co.
 Over ten years, various attempts were made to obtain another hotel licence on non-company land.
 Each time it was opposed in the licensing courts.
 In 1926 a licence for a second hotel was finally granted to William Morgan, for the Railway Hotel.
 It was built on Ilford Road on a crown subdivision, which was unaffected by the cement company's caveat.

-Kandos was originally named Candos, an acronym, it is believed, of company officials.
-In 1915 the Post Master General deemed that the name Candos was too similar to Chandos in South Australia, and the name was changed to Kandos.

 The streets in the first subdivision were also named after company officials: Angus Avenue (James Angus, chairman) Buchanan Street (Edward Buchanan master builder); White Crescent (Hunter White local pastoralist); Rodgers Street (Colin Rodgers financier); Jaques Street (Charles Jaques solicitor); McDonald Street (George McDonald politician); Noyes Street (Edward Noyes engineering consultant); Davies Road (Lewis Davis shipping merchant).
-All were successful city capitalists.
+All were successful city capitalists.For a time, it seemed that Kandos would have a second major industry.
+The copper mining company C.S.A.
+Limited spent £32,000 on an electrolytic copper refinery at Kandos, which reused electrolytic tanks from the closed Great Cobar copper refinery at Lithgow.
+The smelting section of the new plant at Kandos entered production, around September 1919, but the electrolytic refinery never entered service.
+The CSA Mine at Elouera closed due to an underground fire.
+The plant and buildings at Kandos were sold off in 1925.
+The timber from its large building was reused at the nearby cement plant, but its concrete chimney stack would remain standing until the 1980s.